 Enriching Lives Through Arts Education

-Since its establishment in September 2002, the Butler Community Arts School (BCAS) has been dedicated to offering exceptional arts education to the community.
+The Butler Community Arts School (BCAS) is dedicated to offering exceptional arts education to the community, including private lessons, group classes, and summer program offerings.

 From age 7 to 70+, there is a place for students of all ages and experience levels in the Butler Community Arts School’s private lesson program!